zhtyolivia/pid-multimodal/README.md

 ### Calculating PID matrics

-Then, calculate PID metrics using the ```calculate_pid.py``` script by specifying the dataset name, number of PCA componetns, and the number of clusters.
+Now, you can calculate PID metrics using the ```calculate_pid.py``` script by specifying the dataset name, number of PCA componetns, and the number of clusters.
 For example, to calculate PID metrics on the lung_radiopathomic dataset,

 ```
 python calculate_pid.py --dataset lung_radiopathomic --pca-components 2 --k 3